 Timber laminate flooring requires quite a flat floor to perform well.
 They are installed as a floating floor over a thin underlay, and most come with matching scotia trims and stair nosings.
 Have them professionally installed or DIY.

 What is Laminate flooring?

-Laminate flooring is the general term for a rigid click-lock plank that has an MDF or HDF core and a hard laminate surface.
-They are laid as a floating floor over a thin foam underlay without glue.
+Laminate wood flooring is the general term for a rigid click-lock plank that has an MDF or HDF core and a hard laminate surface.
+Also known as click flooring, they are laid as a floating floor over a thin foam underlay without glue.

 How are expansion gaps and joints covered?